-In this paper, we draw on this new data, provide a comparative analysis of the costs and benefits of EEOs, discuss the uncertainties, and contrast it with evidence from the US.
-In the first section of this paper we describe the analytical approach taken before we carry out the analysis of the costs of EEOs in the second section.
-This is followed by an investigation into the benefits of EEOs and a final discussion section before we conclude
+In this paper we draw on this new data, provide a comparative analysis of the costs and benefits of EEOs in a number of European countries, discuss the uncertainties, and contrast it with evidence from the US.
+In the first section of this paper we present background information on the different schemes analysed.
+We then carry out the analysis of the costs of EEOs in the second section.
+This is followed by an investigation into the benefits of EEOs and a final discussion section before we conclude.
+We do not perform a full cost-benefit analysis arriving at a simple benefit/cost ratio.
+The reason for this is the lack of quantitative data on many of the benefits.
+Instead, we quantify those costs and benefits where data is available and discuss any other costs and benefits qualitatively.